 It is a statistical fact that conspiracy theories engage more followers and see further reach in times when people feel helpless and out of control.
 This article does not attempt to respond to any one theory out there, instead, it seeks to address the driving cause behind the increase in theories spreading during difficult times like COVID-19.

 Years ago, I had the privilege to hear Brené Brown—a research professor and acclaimed author—speak at a church conference.
 Her research indicated that when a person is in an unpleasant emotional state, the human mind focuses its efforts to answer one basic question: “Why am I going through this?”.
 Oftentimes, this drive to find a sufficient reason for our discomfort consumes everything about us.
 And when we finally uncover a narrative that explains our pain, the brain releases a chemical to reward us.
 This is a good thing.
 It motivates us to solve problems and make the world a better place.
-The only problem, however, is that our brains release the reward regardless of if the story we discovered is true or not.
+The only problem, however, is that our brains release the reward regardless of whether the story we discovered is true or not.

 By all accounts, our current circumstance fits the definition of unpleasant times.
 As the majority of the world remains shut down because of COVID-19, cultures around the world are obsessed with finding an explanation.